 Because clonazepam has a long half-life of 18-50 hours, withdrawal symptoms typically will not start until 1-3 days after the last dose or when the drug stops being effective.
-Early withdrawal usually lasts 2-4 days with acute withdrawal symptoms peaking around 2 weeks and lasting anywhere from a week to a month after stopping clonazepam.
-Things that can affect the intensity of withdrawal symptoms experienced include: age, dosage taken, simultaneous abuse of other substances, co-occurring mental health disorders, length of time taking benzos, genetics and personal physiology (family history of addiction, etc.), and environmental factors (high stress surroundings, etc.).
+Early withdrawal usually lasts 2-4 days, with acute withdrawal symptoms peaking around 2 weeks and lasting anywhere from a week to a month after stopping clonazepam.
+Things that can affect the intensity of withdrawal symptoms experienced include age, dosage taken, simultaneous abuse of other substances, co-occurring mental health disorders, length of time taking benzos, genetics and personal physiology (family history of addiction, etc.), and environmental factors (high-stress surroundings, etc.).

 How to Get Help for an Addiction to the Clonazepam High

 After detox is utilized and the individual feels more physically stable, it would be beneficial for the individual to go through a more comprehensive substance abuse treatment program that can address the emotional aspects of why the individual needed clonazepam in the first place.
-By addressing the core reason why this substance was used and finding healthier coping mechanisms, the individual will be put in a greater position to maintain long-term sobriety in the future.
+By addressing the core reason why this substance was used and finding healthier coping mechanisms, the individual will be put in a greater position to maintain long-term sobriety.
 With this being stated, therapy and psychological support are vitally important to minimize potential relapse in the future.